GMPavanLab/Swarm-CG/README.md

 ![Swarm-CG](https://raw.githubusercontent.com/GMPavanLab/Swarm-CG/master/images/TOC_Swarm-CG_paper.png)

-Swarm-CG can be used with MARTINI version 2 or 3, handles virtual sites usage and mapping via Center of Mass (COM) or Center of Geometry (COG).
+Swarm-CG works with MARTINI version 2 or 3.
+Virtual sites are correctly handled and the AA-to-CG mapping can be interpreted as Center of Mass (COM) or Center of Geometry (COG).

 ### Publication